 The Lewis & Clark College campus has some gorgeous spots for engagement photos.
 The reflecting pool and garden area is my favorite!
 The reflecting pool is only operational during warmer seasons, but the rest of the space is pretty year round!

 This is one of my favorite gardens in the city.
 It's a hidden gem that you can't even see from the street.
 It's especially gorgeous in the Spring when all the rhododendrons are blooming in every color of the rainbow.
-(Note: There is a photography fee to use it during regular business hours, and they are currently on limited hours due to Covid.)
+(Note: There is a photography fee to use it during regular business hours, and they are still on limited hours since Covid.)

 Rocky Butte is a unique and pretty spot in outer NE Portland.
 It boasts great views in all directions, and you can often see all the surrounding mountain peaks on clear days.
 The stone work is very pretty and has a fairytale castle feel.